 As the sun heats the day, some of the butterflies will flutter in the forests and return to the tree trunks when the air cools in the evening.

-The height of viewing season is between late January and the end of March.
-Before the late January, the air temperature on the mountain is colder and the butterflies don’t flutter as much.
+The height of viewing season is between mid-January and the end of March.
+Before the mid-January, the air temperature on the mountain is colder and the butterflies don’t flutter as much.

 The Mexican government has set up a number of protected sanctuaries within a biosphere reserve to ensure that the important habitats required by the Monarch Butterflies are protected and preserved, while still allowing visitors to witness these remarkable insects amidst some of Mexico’s most breath-taking landscapes.